fieu/discord.sh/README.md

   --timestamp
 ```

-__Sending a file (up to 8MB)__
+__Sending a file (up to 8MB, per Discord limitations)__

-_Note, when specifiying a file, you may not specify any embed options.
-Per the Discord webhook API, you can't send 1 post containing an embed **and** a file attachment therefor `discord.sh` will stop you from sending both at the same time.
-If you would like to send an embed **and** then a file attachment you will need to use 2 seperate commands._
+_Note: per the Discord webhook API, posts cannot contain embeds **and** file attachments.
+Therefore, `discord.sh` will bail out when trying to build a message with embeds and files.
+The best practice is to send the message with embeds before sending a file._

 ```bash
 $ ./discord.sh \